How we calculate our food waste figure (Central Europe)

 Scope and Definitions

-The methodology outlined below is used to calculate the total tonnes of food wasted in our Central European operations in the full Tesco financial year 2017/18.
+The methodology outlined below is used to calculate the total tonnes of food wasted in our Central European operations for the full Tesco financial year2018/19.
 The information provided is in conformance with the Food Loss and Waste Accounting Standard (FLW Standard).

 Store Location and Type

 The scope of this calculation covers food waste arising only from our depots and stores in Central Europe (Czech Republic, Hungary, Poland and Slovakia).
 Food waste arising in Tesco owned and managed Bistro & Grills was included.
 Other food waste arising in customer restaurants and staff canteens in our stores and depots are out of scope, as is any food waste arising in operations owned by Tesco upstream in the supply chain, such as haulage wastage and committed crop wastage.

 The calculation only covers our operations.
 Therefore, waste arising at our suppliers’ sites and from third party counters in Tesco stores is not included.

 Material types: The scope of the calculation includes food waste and associated inedible parts.

 Destinations: The definition of food waste includes to following destinations (as defined in the FLW Standard): Anaerobic digestion/codigestion, Composting/aerobic processes, Incineration/controlled combustion, Land application, Landfill, Sewer/wastewater treatment, Not harvested/ploughed-in, Other (including unmanaged disposal).

 Therefore, food donated to charities or sent to animal feed is not considered to be food waste.